Misuse of Technology Resources and the Internet

 Keep in mind that many app-based games include a social aspect as well.
 Some game apps will match you up to play against other users you may not know and allow you to chat with them.
 Other games will share your progress on your Facebook feed.

 We partnered with Common Sense Media to educate our students, parents, and educators about the importance of cybersafety.
-All the family tip sheets and many of the resources on our cybersafety page are provided by them.
+Many of the resources on our cybersafety page are provided by them.

 We invite parents to explore their website to find even more great resources.
 There is an in-depth parenting concerns section that includes FAQs, articles and videos about a variety of topics relating to the use of technology and online safety.